Khushi Ram

-Khushi Ram (born 7 August 1936 – 29 December 2013) widely acknowledged as The Scoring Machine of Asia was a basketball player from India who represented India at many international competitions.
+Khushi Ram (born 7 August 1936 – 29 December 2013), widely acknowledged as The Scoring Machine of Asia, was a basketball player from India who represented India at many international competitions.
 He was awarded the country's highest sporting honour the Arjuna award in 1967.
 He captained the Indian National Basketball Team in the year 1965 which made its first appearance in Asian Basketball Championship.
 He represented the Indian team from 1964 to 1972.
-He is father of former Indian Team captain and Dhyan Chand Award winner Ram Kumar.
+He is the father of former Indian Team captain and Dhyan Chand Award winner Ram Kumar.

 Early life and background

 Born in Jhamri village in the Jhajjar district of Haryana in Jat Family, Khushi Ram spent his childhood in village and completed his education there.
 He joined Delhi based Army unit the Rajputana Rifles in 1950 as a Boy Recruit.
 Here began his interest for the game, looking at his 6' 4" height and good physical built the Basketball coaches in Rajputana Rifles advised him to take up the game.
 Khushi Ram was mentored by basketball coach Subedar Moolchand in the early stage of his career and he made his debut in National Basketball Championship in 1952 where he played for Services basketball team.